RiceComp427-Spring2019/comp427-hw1-paranoia-edwardbutler/README.md

     - Power outages, which will reduce fan entertainment
     - Poor attendence, which will hinder ticket sales
     - Fans sneaking in without tickets, which lowers profits and is unfair to paying fans
+        - Also, fans who sneak in without tickets are likely more disposed to sneaking in past security, which poses obvious safety risks for all
 - Countermeasures:
-    - Require that everyone who enters the stadium go through a reasoanble security protocol, which ensures (with high probability) that no weapons or dangerous substances are brought into the stadium
+    - Require that everyone who enters the stadium go through a reasonable security protocol, which ensures (with high probability) that no weapons or dangerous substances are brought into the stadium
         - Because the attendence is high, in the interest of time, this system should be efficient, standardized, and automated as much as possible.
     - Have stringent checks for alcohol, ensuring that everyone who purchases it is identified
         - Also, maintain a database of users who have purchased alcohol so that security can confirm that no fan buys too much alcohol.
 This, of course, can be abused — fans can purchase for others, or create fake ID's.
 However, some compromise between cost/effort and security needs to be made.
 I think this protocol is an appropriate balance.